LA0KA1/LA0KA1.github.io/_pages/about.md

 Research
 ======
-My research centers on understanding and advancing deep neural networks through low-dimensional modeling (and other first principles).
+My research centers on understanding and advancing deep neural networks through optimization, low-dimensional modeling and other first principles.
 Recently I'm interested in diffusion models and multimodal LLMs, as well as their potential applications in scientific domains.

 News
 ======
 <ul>
   <li><b>[May 2024]</b> Awarded the MICDE fellowship.</li>
-  <li><b>[September 2023]</b> Awarded National Scholarship of China.</li>
+  <li><b>[September 2023]</b> Awarded the National Scholarship of China.</li>
 </ul>